t2-project/documentation/source/measurements/results.rst

 Multiple executions
 -------------------

-**Research question:** What is more energy efficient in the simple scenario with 1 user, monolith or microservices?
+**Research question:** What is more energy efficient in the simple scenario with 1 user, modulith or microservices?

 **Scenario:** One user executes multiple orders one after another.

 **Findings:**

-* In this basic scenario with 1 user, the microservices system consumes significantly more energy → monolith is more energy-efficient if there is no load
+* In this basic scenario with 1 user, the microservices system consumes significantly more energy → modulith is more energy-efficient if there is no load
 * Some services in the microservices system are always active (Kafka, Zookeeper, Eventuate CDC Service, Orchestrator) that communicate with each other.
 Therefore in the scenario with 0 executions there is still an energy consumption of 0.46 J due to the network communication.

 .. collapse:: <strong>Measurement</strong>